Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 • More

-After a day filled with natural beauty and history, continue your journey to Reykjavik.
-Spend the evening exploring the vibrant nightlife and attractions in the city.
+After a day of sightseeing, you’ll continue your journey to Reykjavik, where you can spend the evening exploring the vibrant nightlife and attractions in the city.
 Whether you visit the pubs, lively bars, or world-class restaurants on Laugavegur street, there’s something for everyone.

 Your accommodation for the final night is in downtown Reykjavik, providing the perfect end to your Icelandic adventure.